marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

       - I was especially inspired by the articles from [Distill](https://distill.pub/) on machine learning topics that combined clear explanations with interactive visualizations
         - The [*t*-SNE article](https://distill.pub/2016/misread-tsne/) in particular did more to help me intuitively understand how the algorithm represents high-dimensional data more than any number of derivations or still images
 - These two goals launched me into a crash course on web development, starting with how to make a blog using a popular development framework called Hugo
-  - The learning curve can be steep at first, but once you grasp the basics, making clean and attractive web pages is straightforward
+  - The learning curve can be steep at first, but once you grasp the basics, building your own website is straightforward
 - The rest of this post is divided into three major parts
   - The first covers some web development basics
   - The second describes static site generation